 Jeff Kaufman is a software engineer who, along with his wife Julia, has made the decision to give half their collective income away to alleviate suffering around the world.
 Over the last seven years, Jeff and Julia together have consistently given a great deal of money to support charities that most reduce worldwide suffering, including those that fight childhood malaria.
 Jeff is an advocate for effective altruism, the notion that those with wealth should give with an eye towards making the greatest impact in the world.
 Jeff works at Google and is a graduate of Swarthmore College.

 Jason Trigg holds bachelor’s and master’s degrees in computer science from MIT and currently works as a data scientist in Silicon Valley.
 He is best known for his decision to pursue a career in quantitative finance, so that he can use his earnings to help save lives.
 Trigg has been featured in articles in the Washington Post and the New York Times for his philanthropy, and donates a considerable portion of his money to the Against Malaria Foundation.

 |Julia Wise||Boston Effective Altruism Group||

-Julia Wise is a social worker who, along with her husband Jeff, to give away half their collective income to alleviate suffering around the world. income.
+Julia Wise is a social worker who, along with her husband Jeff, has made the decision to give away half their collective income to alleviate suffering around the world.
 Over the last seven years, Julia and Jeff together have consistently given a great deal of money to support charities that most reduce worldwide suffering, including those that fight childhood malaria.
 Julia is an advocate for effective altruism, the notion that those with wealth should give with an eye towards making the greatest impact in the world.
 Julia holds a Bachelor’s degree from Bryn Mawr College, and a Master’s in Social Work from Salem State College.